zhaorui-bi/OUC-HW-Survial-Guidance/Survial_Guide/docs/index.md

-# Welcome to Data Visualization and Analysis Methods Course!
+# Welcome to OUC-HW-Survial-Guidance!
+OUC&HW计科中外“宝宝”👶生存指南

 <div class="result" markdown>

 <!-- ![Image title](img/logo.png){ align=right width=300 } -->

-This repository contains the course materials for the Data Visualization and Analysis Methods (DVAM) course offered at Peking University.
-The course aims to equip students with essential skills in data visualization and analysis, enabling them to effectively interpret and present data insights.
+OUC-HW-Survial-Guidance is a comprehensive repository designed to assist students at Ocean University of China (OUC) in navigating the challenges of homework assignments.
+This repository offers a variety of resources, including tips, strategies, and tools to help students effectively manage their homework workload and improve their academic performance.

 </div>